Recipe Time: Egg & Veggie Cups

 Some combinations that work especially well:

-Hearty version: Sautéed mushrooms and kale with bacon bits
+• Hearty version: Sautéed mushrooms with kale and bacon bits

 After making hundreds of batches of these over the years, here are the details that make the difference: